amitai10/react-redux-router-basic-example/README.md

 - We can use default parameter in order to init our state.
 It is better to do it in a different file where we can see the whole initial state and also its structure.
 The application state structure is very important.
 It should be designed in thought to serve the application functionality:
     - Before you add object to the state, stop, and think.
     - Keep it small and simple as possible.
-    - remember that you can manipulate this state before transferring it to the props (will see that in a minute).
+    - Remember that you can manipulate this state before transferring it to the props (will see that in a minute).
     - Do not keep duplications or redundant data.
     - Treat it like you treat the database tables, it will gain you a lot of headaches in the future.